 - Relieved bloggers immediately link to the website requested to avoid legal trouble without knowing any better.

-The Suspect: Gavin Whitner of Music Oomph?
+The Dangerous Game Gavin Whitner of Music Oomph Is Playing

 The biggest problem with Gavin Whitner and his alleged Music Oomph scam is simple: His Flickr page was created after the photo I used was uploaded.
 (OOPS!)